mariusrubo/Unity-Humanoid-Walk-To-Goal/README.md

 # Purpose
-These scripts allow Unity 3D beginners to make a character walk to a target in a natural way.
+These scripts allow Unity 3D beginners to make a humanoid character walk to a target in a natural way.
 The character will:
 * first turn round if the goal is located behind the character
 * walk to the goal at a determined speed, smoothly avoiding obstacles specified in the Navigation Mesh
 * slow down when approaching the goal, and stop in front of it at a specified distance